khokao/synergetica/services/docs/getting-started/tutorial.md

 Each slider corresponds to one of the proteins in the green blocks, allowing you to adjust their translation intensities.

-Changing the value of the slide bar seamlessly reflects the corresponding simulation results in the graph.
+Changing a slider’s value seamlessly updates the graph to reflect the new simulation results.

 Adjust the parameters to achieve the protein concentration you desire.